acoular/acoular/docs/source/news/index.rst

 Upcoming Release
 ----------------

-    * New features:
-    * Bugfixes:
-    * Internal:
+    **New features:**

+    **Bugfixes**

+    **Documentation**
         * updates literature and adds `sphinxcontrib-bibtex` extension to support bibtex citation in the documentation.
+        * cleans-up and structures the conf.py file and fixes missing acoular logo in documentation

+    **Internal**
+        * replaces the markdown-link-check by lychee
+            * faster CI (written in RUST)
+            * allows more files to be checked, including the .rst files in the documentation
+            * adds a cron job that runs daily

 24.07
 ------------